alanb128/gps-block/README.md

 ## Data

-The gps-block will return data in json format.
+The gps-block will return all TPV data in json format.
 Here is an example:

 ```
 {